 Test the dispensary action with the 8th address switch on the DIP switch.

-plug into the RS485 bus and do a test dispense from the master.
+Plug into the RS485 bus and do a test dispense from the master.

 If everything went well the board is ready to be installed in the vending machine.